kadetXx/HNG-Script/README.md

 visit https://dart.dev/get-dart to install dart on your local machine.

+PHP must be of version 7.3 and above

 # RESULT:

 This will show a list of all executed scripts and the status.